-As a member of the Norwegian National Insurance Scheme, you are entitled to reimbursement of your expenses on certain healthcare services you receive in another EU/EEA country.
+As a member of the Norwegian National Insurance Scheme, you might be entitled to reimbursement of your expenses on certain healthcare services you receive in another EU/EEA country.
+This applies if the treatment is equivalent to the healthcare you would have received in Norway.

-Here are some examples of where you might be regarded as ordinarily resident in another EU/EEA country:
+Here are some examples of where you might be regarded as ordinarily resident in another EU/EEA country than Norway:

 - You work in Norway, but have a spouse, partner or child in another EU/EEA country.